 BLLM: There are a few large supermarket chains that everyone knows.
 Can you mention any specific names?

 HN: I don’t have specific names at hand, but we are active in all of them, working to ensure they comply with labor laws to the highest standards.
-Its true that many of them, to some extent, have violations.
+It’s true that many of them, to some extent, have violations.

 BLLM: What about workers like taxi drivers or bus drivers?
 Do their cases typically fall under road accidents rather than workplace accidents or deaths?